 Transaction

-Each transaction is associated with a transaction ID sent to GA from your Ecommerce system using a tracking code.
+Each transaction is associated with a transaction ID sent to GA from your e-commerce system using a tracking code.

 Users

-A user is represented in Google Analytics by a client ID and is set by ga cookie.
+A user is represented in Google Analytics by a client ID and is set by the ga cookie.

 Types of users include: